 Once you flag risky behavior, you can channel your efforts into retaining clients who exhibit it.
 You may have to work out a separate strategy for each behavioral pattern.

-Determine where each cohort & persona is most likely to churn
+Determine churn triggers for each cohort & persona

 The ability to predict where a particular persona or cohort is at a high risk of churning is a formidable potential revenue source for a SaaS company.

 Considering the loss of revenue associated with the loss of clients coupled with high customer acquisition costs, each prevented churn is virtually priceless.

 With a tool like Profitwell, you can make predictions by taking full advantage of behavioral patterns and retention metrics.
 While the accuracy of such predictions may vary, you are likely to get an approximate picture of where the groups are more likely to churn in the future.
 This will be enough to take specific actions to retain them.

 The next step is to track customers who stay with your product for a long period of time.
 Your retention tactics seem to be working for these people.
 Examine their behavior to come up with patterns that appear to be associated with retention.

 By comparing their patterns to the patterns of customers who churn, you can identify where and how your customers are likely to leave.